Compactifying the Parameter Space for the Quantum Multiplication for Hypertoric Varieties: Algebraic Structure of Quantum Multiplication

 \subsection{Defining the Algebraic Structure of the Quantum Multiplication}

-In this section, we consider the problem of extending the domain of this map to the compactification of $T^{\text{reg}}$, defined by deConcini and Gaiffi \cite{dCG_2018}.
-To do so, we will factor the codomain of this map, using the Holonomy Lie algebra, originally defined in \cite{Kohno_1983}.
-Define $\ft := \ft_\mathbb{C}^k = H^2(X,\bC)$.
+In this section, we consider the problem of extending the domain of this map to the compactification of $T^{\mathrm{reg}}$, defined by De Concini and Gaiffi~\cite{DCG18}.
+To do so, we will factor the codomain of this map, using the Holonomy Lie algebra, originally defined in~\cite{K89}.
+The following definition generalizes the Lie algebra of~\cite{K89} and was originally given by Toledano Laredo in~\cite{TL11}, where the presentation was worked out in detail.